adelrodriguez/yumazoo/README.md

 This is a simple React app to view and add recipes.
 It is intended to be used as a Chrome extension.

+[See a live demo](https://polite-syrniki-d5be52.netlify.app/).
+Note: Site probably won't work due to CORS.
+Use a CORS unblocker extension to get around this.

 ## Installation

 1. Clone the repo